giacomonazzaro/csp_solver/README.md

 The only data structures used are arrays, implemented in `utils/array.h`.
 Memory managment is implemented in `utils/stack_allocator.h`.

 ## Features and heuristics
-- Backtrack search.
+- Backtrack search
-- Minimum remaining values + max degree heuristics.
+- Minimum remaining values + max degree heuristics
-- Generalized Arc Consistency.
+- Generalized Arc Consistency
-- Forward propagation.
+- Forward propagation

 ## Examples
-Demo applications can be compiled with using `make`.
+Demo applications can be compiled with `make`.

 ### N-queens
 Goal: find an arrangement of N queens on a N by N chessboard so that no two queens threaten each other.
 This is a [classic toy problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle) in artificial intelligence.